nickserv/danamccurdy.com/_posts/2019-09-24-the-story-of-my-life.md

 image: 'https://i.imgur.com/VUBERPT.jpg'
 ---
-As I think about the aches and pains of my daily life, as time creeps on, they form a story of entropy, which leads inexorably to the story’s end.
+As I think about the aches and pains of my daily life as time creeps on, they form a story of entropy, which leads inexorably to the story’s end.